Moe-Joe86/Python-Tutorial/README.md

 # Python lernen, indem ein Spiel wächst

 **Ein Tutorial in 29 Etappen.
-Du baust ein textbasiertes Rollenspiel — und eine KI begleitet dich dabei als Mentor, der dir absichtlich nicht die Lösung verrät.**
+Du baust ein textbasiertes Rollenspiel — und eine KI begleitet dich dabei als Mentor, der dir nicht die Lösung verrät.**

 > 🇬🇧 **English:** This is a German-language Python curriculum.
 You learn Python by building a text-based RPG over 29 stages, guided by an AI mentor that is explicitly instructed never to write the code for you.
 All materials are in German — an English version does not exist yet.